A search for extensible low-WAFOM point sets: Introduction

 \section{Introduction}

-For a Riemann integrable function $f:[0,1)^S \to \mathbb{R}$, we consider the integral $\int_{[0,1)^S} f(\mathbf{x}) \textrm{d} \mathbf{x}$ and its approximation by quasi-Monte Carlo integration:
+For a Riemann integrable function $f:[0,1)^s \to \mathbb{R}$, we consider the integral $\int_{[0,1)^s} f(\mathbf{x}) \textrm{d} \mathbf{x}$ and its approximation by quasi-Monte Carlo integration,

-where the point set $P :=\{ \mathbf{x}_0, \ldots, \mathbf{x}_{N-1} \} \subset [0,1)^S$ is deterministically chosen with careful consideration.
-Some criteria for selecting $P$ and their computations have been proposed, e.g., the $t$-value related to the star discrepancy \cite{DM2013, MR918037, MR1172997, Pirsic2001827} and the dyadic diaphony \cite{MR1450924}.
-Recently, Matsumoto, Saito, and Matoba \cite{MSM} proposed the Walsh figure of merit (WAFOM), which is a computable criterion for $P$ with the structure of $\mathbb{F}_2$-linear subspaces, i.e., digital nets.
-This criterion is based on Dick's error bound to achieve higher order convergence for smooth functions \cite{MR2346374,MR2391005, MR2683394} and only requires $O(nNS)$ steps of arithmetic operations, where $n$ is the number of digits of precision and $N$ the cardinality of point sets $N :=|P|$.
-Thus, WAFOM is expected to be applied in a wide range of designing and assessment for $P$.
-Furthermore, Matsumoto et al.\ showed that the computational complexity is reduced to $O(nN)$ steps for a special subclass of digital nets, called the {\it sequential generators}, so that WAFOM enables us to search for quasi-Monte Carlo point sets by random search efficiently.
-Based on the spirit that a random search is easier than explicit mathematical constructions as an analogy to coding theory (e.g., the success of low-density parity-check (LDPC) codes), Matsumoto et al.\ \cite{MSM} obtained concrete examples of low-WAFOM point sets.
-In their framework, the number of points $N$ has to be fixed in advance.
-Extensible point sets, i.e., point sets with the property that the number of points may be increased while retaining the existing points, are preferred for some applications because we can increase $N$ without discarding previous function evaluations.
+where the point set $P :=\{ \mathbf{x}_0, \ldots, \mathbf{x}_{N-1} \} \subset [0,1)^s$ is deterministically chosen and $N$ denotes the cardinality of $P$.
+Several criteria for $P$ have been proposed, such as the $t$-value of a digital net related to the star discrepancy \cite{MR3085113,MR918037,MR1172997,Pirsic2001827} and dyadic diaphony \cite{MR1450924}.
+Recently, Matsumoto, Saito, and Matoba \cite{MSM} proposed the {\it Walsh figure of merit} ({\it WAFOM}), which is a computable criterion for digital nets $P$.
+This criterion is based on Dick's error bound to ensure higher-order convergence than classical quasi-Monte Carlo sets for very smooth functions \cite{MR2346374,MR2391005,MR2683394} and requires $O(nsN)$ arithmetic operations, where $n$ is the number of digits of precision.
+Thus, WAFOM is expected to be applied to a wide range of design and assessment for $P$.
+Generally speaking, random search is easier than a mathematical construction.
+In coding theory, low-density parity-check (LDPC) codes, which are based on random search, have been significantly successful.
+Matsumoto et al.\ \cite{MSM} proposed {\it sequential generators}, which are a special subclass of digital nets and only require $O(nN)$ steps for each computation of WAFOM, and obtained low-WAFOM point sets by random search in this class.
+Harase \cite{MR3314457} proposed a search algorithm for point sets whose $t$-value and WAFOM are both small by using random linear scrambling \cite{MR1659004} so as to be effective for a wide range of function classes.
+However, in these frameworks, the number of points $N$ has to be fixed in advance.
+Extensible point sets, which are point sets with the property that the number of points may be increased while retaining the existing points, are preferred in some applications because $N$ can be increased without discarding previous function evaluations.